kghose/Chhobi2/Readme.md

 ------

 ```
-The GUI consists of four panels
+The GUI consists of five panels
 -----------------------
 |                     |
 |         A           |